jrmeyerhofer/LITA2017/Lesson_1/README.md

   Logger.log("myTestVar is: " + myTestVar);
 }
 ```
+12. Save the project and click the Run or play button.
+13. This should prompt us to authorize our script.

 We'll - demo coding environment - You can watch as I walk through this or walk along with me.